parknich/AutoTableTurf-HB/README.md

 Automate the Tableturf game helping you reach Level 999 and get all sleeves.
 The script is based on image recognition and sys-hidplus to auto play Tableturf.

+Right now, no work has been done to convert this from being bluetooth based to homebrew based, this project is currently on indefinite hold until I get a new unpatched Switch.
+Anyone is free to submit PR's however

 ![image](https://user-images.githubusercontent.com/36651740/194977551-2014cff7-5fe4-4964-aad9-7a467aba9aef.png)

 ## Features